What you need to know: vaping, alcohol, drugs and safe driving

 This example is from Transport for NSW.

-“Melita is 18 and holds a P1 licence with a zero alcohol limit.
+“Melita is 18 and holds a P1 license with a zero-alcohol limit.
 She started drinking at 10pm and had 6 mixer (9 standard) drinks over 4 hours.

 At 2am her blood alcohol concentration was 0.24.
 She stayed the night at a friend’s house.